RhymeForge ยท Word page

 Why vocabulary rhymes the way it does

 To understand why vocabulary rhymes the way it does, start with the vowel โ€” the high /ษช/, written /ษช/ โ€” and the ending, which doesn't close on a consonant at all.
-In our 54,000-word dictionary the perfect-rhyme pool returns 1 match, family rhymes 0, additive and subtractive together 2, assonance 6,727, and consonance 0.
-That's a narrow strict column with a very deep slant well beneath it.
-Modern songwriting reads those slants as rhymes; the ear has been trained on them for a century.
+In our 54,000-word dictionary the perfect-rhyme pool returns 161 matches, family rhymes 0, additive and subtractive together 71, assonance 7,192, and consonance 702.
+That's a deep perfect column.
+The song can ride strict rhymes from end to end, only sliding into assonance when the line needs to surprise.
 In the room with a guitar: write toward the strict rhyme first, then go back through and replace the obvious ones with the assonance matches that earned their place.
 Vocabulary is a word that benefits from the second pass.

 More songwriting tools